1976 Cavalese cable car crash: Accident

-The cabin fell some 70 m down a mountainside, then was dragged by the carrier cable for another 100–200 metres along the ground before coming to a halt in a grassy meadow.
+The cabin fell some 70 m down a mountainside, It was then dragged by the carrier cable for another 100–200 metres before coming to a halt in a grassy meadow.
 In the fall, the three-ton overhead carriage assembly fell on top of the car, crushing it.
 The crushing was possibly exacerbated by the dragging along the ground.
 The cause of death of a large fraction of victims was due to suffocation rather than due to injuries suffered as a direct result of the fall.
 Forty-two people died, including 15 children between the ages of 7 and 15 and the 18-year-old cable car attendant.
 Initial reports stated 41 dead with one missing; however, the last body, that of Fabio Rustia, was found later.
-The body of Fabio Rustia was sent to Milan by mistake due to mis-identification of bodies.
+His body was sent to Milan by mistake when it was misidentified.
 The only survivor was a 14-year-old Milanese girl, Alessandra Piovesana, who was on a school trip and was with two friends when the crash happened.
 She testified in the succeeding trials and later worked as a journalist for the science magazine Airone, before her death from illness in 2009.